Artur91ua/projectcourse/README.md

 # Prestashop API Autotesting with Pytest

 This repository includes automated tests to check REST API of the online store MyShop, running on CMS Prestashop.
-Tests were designed for CRUD operations of five endpoints and for each endpoint check there is a separate .py file.
+Tests were designed for CRUD operations of six endpoints and for each endpoint check there is a separate .py file.

 ## Download
 Before executing tests you have to download the py.file from this repository or the whole repository.